 After graduating from Central in 2010, I taught voice and text to actors at the Poor School, a London drama school in Kings Cross.
 This continued until the School closed in 2017 and I now run a private practice from my home in Teddington, South West London and teach voice at The School – a new school of acting in North London https://theschoollondon.co.uk

 Alongside teaching, I also have a career as a singer and have performed widely in the UK and Europe as well as in Israel and Russia.
 Early opera roles included Papageno in Mozart’s Magic Flute, Ariodates in Handel’s Xerxes and Apollo in Monteverdi’s Orfeo, but my main performing activity has been as a recitalist and chamber musician singing repertoire ranging from baroque chamber cantatas by Clérambault, Frescobaldi, Scarlatti, Purcell and JS Bach to songs by twentieth century composers Shostakovich, Georgii Sviridov and Ned Rorem.
-At the centre of my repertoire are the songs and cycles of Mozart, Beethoven, Schubert, Schumann, Brahms and Hugo Wolf and my recording of Schubert Lieder with pianist Slava Poprugin was released in May 2016.
-It is available on iTunes, Amazon and to stream on Spotify.
+At the centre of my repertoire are the songs and cycles of Mozart, Beethoven, Schubert, Schumann, Brahms and Hugo Wolf.

-In Russia I have given recitals with the Sviatoslav Richter International Foundation in Moscow and Tarusa and I sang Schubert’s Schwanengesang at the Scriabin Museum in Moscow.
+In Russia I have given recitals with the Sviatoslav Richter International Foundation in Moscow and Tarusa, and I sang Schubert’s Schwanengesang cycle at the Scriabin Museum in Moscow.
 I have also given several recitals at Oxford University including a Russian Song programme in the Holywell Music Room.